eSport Mental Skills Trainer and Performance Excellence Coach

-Most recently, I worked full-time at Gold Coin United as a performance coach, culminating in a 1st place finish in the 2017 CS Spring Split.
+Most recently, I've joined Counter Logic Gaming as their Player Development coach, where I am focusing on weekly mental skills training workshops designed to enhance their brains' abilities and mental resilience.
+Prior to that I worked full-time at Gold Coin United as a performance coach, culminating in a 1st place finish in both the 2017 CS Spring and Summer Splits.
 I have also done boot camps with LCS organizations such as Team Liquid, NRG, and Phoenix1.
 Most notable of these was the week prior to P1's massive upset in the 2016 LCS Summer Split, in which they handed TSM their only loss of the season.
 Prior to my more hands-on work, I was a founding member of Esport Coaching Network alongside Weldon Green and others, during which time I constructed a framework to assist coaches in tailoring their coaching style to the personalities of their players.
-I found my foothold in the industry in early 2015 writing blog content for Weldon on his website, mindgames.gg.
+I found my foothold in the industry in early 2015 writing blog content for Weldon on his then online webzine, mindgames.gg.

 What inspired me to start performance coaching

 Both gaming and the field of psychology are my absolute passions in life.
 How lucky I am to have made a career that combines the two!